AMERICAN PHOTOGRAPHER INJURED BY TWO BERKUT GRENADES IN EUROMAIDAN REVOLUTION WAS SMUGGLED THROUGH POLICE LINES TO SURGERY IN GERMANY

 While attending UT Mark was selected to study photography under world-famous street photographer Garry Winogrand in the Art Department, which made an impact on Mark's previous shooting genre and style.
 He quickly lost interest in shooting rock 'n' roll in favor of the street.
 Gone were the spotlights in dark theaters with cranky stage managers in favor of sunlight in the streets with people of the world as his canvas.

 "Winogrand opened up the world to me," he said.
-"I transitioned from vertical and tight to horizontal and wide."
+"I transitioned from a vertical and tight shooting perspective to horizontal and wide."

 When Gene Roddenberry, creator and producer of StarTrek, visited the UT Flying Club in 1977, Roddenberry encouraged Mark to pursue a flying career over film.
 Roddenberry was a former B-17 pilot in WWII and an airline pilot before starting a TV career in Los Angeles.